mautic/user-documentation/docs/getting-started/how-to-update-mautic.md

 By default, Mautic receives notifications both in the user interface and at the command line for stable releases only.

-If you wish to help with testing early access releases in a development environment, please edit your configuration and set the stability level to Alpha, Beta, or Release Candidate.
-This allows you to receive notifications for early access releases. **Always** read the release notes before updating to an early access release.
+If you wish to help with testing early access releases in a development environment, do the following

-> 🚧 *Warning*
+- Edit your configuration and set the stability level to Alpha, Beta, or Release Candidate.
+This allows you to receive notifications for early access releases.
->
+- Always read the release notes before updating to an early access release.
-> Never enable early access releases for production instances
+- Never enable early access releases for production instances.

 ## What to do if you need help updating Mautic